-With the Édifice Wilder – Espace danse, a new era has arrived: we have brand new spaces specifically designed for dance and want to make the best use of them!
-After consulting local dance artists about their wishes and expectations, we have decided to offer the possibility of giving access to creative or rehearsal space.
-We believe that the mission of a presenter is above all to make possible the encounter between the artists and the audience.
+With Édifice Wilder – Espace danse, a new era has arrived: we have brand new spaces specifically designed for dance and want to make the best use of them!
+After consulting with local dance artists regarding their wishes and expectations, we decided to offer them space for research, rehearsal, and creative residencies.
+We believe that the mission of a presenter is above all to make possible the encounter between artists and audience.
 But in the end, there is also a necessity for the creative process to take place under conditions that favour innovation.
-Our residency and research projects enable us to keep to develop a deeper relationship with artists, and take several different forms: Habitations and our artist-in-residence programme.
+Our residency and research projects take different forms: Habitations and our artist-in-residence program.